Brooks Glycerin 13 review

 For less experienced and heavier runners, the Glycerin will be able to handle any kind of speed and distance.

 For those running in harsh winter conditions, the midsole does freeze a little bit.
 The ride becomes less soft, and you might be better off choosing a shoe with a TPU style midsole.
 The Glycerin is still a great choice.

-The Glycerin has exceptional traction.
-The outsole is updated from the Glycerine 17.
+The outsole is updated from the Glycerin 17.
 Instead of having two different compounds of rubber, the outsole is made of a single density, sticky and durable rubber.

 This takes a step backward from the last model’s functionality.
 Anyway, traction is still fantastic.

 It will stick to wet roads without an issue, and all of the power from your push-off will be transferred into forward propulsion.
 The Glycerin is not a trail shoe, so it works well only on light trails.

 An issue with the traction is that the Glycerin has small grooves in the outsole which collect small pebbles.
 This decreases the lifespan of the outsole, disrupts the traction slightly, and just feels gross underfoot.
 This is only a small gripe since the pebbles it collects are so small.